davidalger/capistrano-magento2/README.md

 #### Example Usage

-Add a line similar to the following to `config/deploy.rb` to set a custom value on one of these settings:
+Add a line similar to the following in `config/deploy.rb` to set a custom value on one of the above settings:

 ```ruby
 set :magento_deploy_languages, ['en_US', 'en_CA']